aces/Loris-MRI/docs/scripts_md/DTI.md

 INPUT:
   - $field: field to look for in MINC header
   - $minc : MINC file
-  - $awk  : awk information to check if argument inserted in MINC header
+  - $awk  : awk info to check if argument inserted in MINC header
-  - $keep\_semicolon: if defined, keep semicolon at the end of extracted value
+  - $keep\_semicolon: if set, keep ";" at the end of extracted value

 RETURNS: value of the field found in the MINC header